keithrozario/protecting-workloads-workshop/docs/workshop/perimeter-layer/remediate.md

 ### 4. Limit Attack Footprint (Optional)

-Use the string and regex matching along with geo match and IP address matching to build rules that limit the attack footprint against the exposed components of your application.
+Use geo matching to build rules that limit the attack footprint against the exposed components of your application.

 Consider the following:
 •	Does your web application have server-side include components in the public web path?